 Application of Professional Skills: Contestants must maintain a safe styling station at all times (open scissors left on the table for the dog to step on is an example of an unsafe styling station) practice safe handling techniques at all times, apply technical skills with safety.
 Nicks, cuts and clipper burns are considered unsafe technical skill application.

 Strictly Prohibited in Contest Ring: Mobile phones, radios and headsets, hair dryers, flame devices or smoking, beverages not in spill proof containers, visual or written instructions, standing on tables or chairs, coaching by anyone at any time during the competition.

 Equipment: Contestants must provide their own grooming equipment such as but not limited to: grooming tables and grooming arms, scissors, cordless clippers, blades, brushes, grooming loops, products, etc.

 The use of cordless clippers is essential to reduce risks of trips and falls.

-Warnings and Disqualifications: Judges and event coordinator will monitor the contestants during the competition to ensure a professional atmosphere is maintained.
+Warnings and Disqualifications: Judge and Event Staff will monitor the contestants during the competition to ensure a professional atmosphere is maintained.
 Warnings may be given for unprofessional image, unprofessional conduct, unsafe skill application, unsafe grooming station, unsafe animal handling, etc. A second warning may result in dismissal from the class.
 A third warning may result in dismissal from the entire event.

 Grievance(s) will not be accepted after the close of the class, with the exception of sportsmanship issues, which must be submitted verbally prior to the close of the show and while all involved parties are on site.

-Fees will not be refunded in the event that a contestant is late, absent, disqualified, or excused by the Judge or event coordinator.
+Fees will not be refunded in the event that a contestant is late, absent, disqualified, or excused by the Judge or Event Staff.